couchbase/docker/enterprise/couchbase-server/3.0.3/README.md

 * **Persistence** Storing `/opt/couchbase/var` outside the container allows you to delete the container and re-create it later.
 You can even update to a container running a later point release of Couchbase Server without losing your data.
 * **Performance** In a standard Docker environment using a union filesystem, leaving `/opt/couchbase/var` "inside" the container will result in some amount of performance degradation.

+All of the example commands below will assume you are using volumes mapped to host directories.

 *SELinux workaround*